 This document is targeted for the following categories of audience

-RISCOF, as a utility is targeted towards verification and design engineers who wish to check if their RISC-V implementation (simulation models, HDL models, etc.) is compliant to the RISC-V specification.
+RISCOF, as a utility is targeted towards verification and design engineers who wish to check if their RISC-V implementation (simulation models, HDL models, etc.) meets the RISC-V ISA specification.
 This document will refer to this category of audience as users of RISCOF in the remaining sections of this document.

-Engineers who would like to enhance the features of the framework or contribute tests to the architectural test suite, will be referred to as contributors/developers in the remaining sections of this document.
+Engineers who would like to enhance the features of the framework will be referred to as contributors/developers in the remaining sections of this document.
 This framework enables engineers to author scalable and parameterized tests which can evolve along with the evolution of the specification itself.